Ndoni-Nkosi/YouTube_API/README.md

 ## Background and Overview

 Glory Elijah is a Nigerian content creator who reviews and comments on reality TV shows.
-She has a YouTube channel called 'Framkly Speaking with Glory Elijah'.
+She has a YouTube channel called 'Frankly Speaking with Glory Elijah'.
 The channel focuses on reviewing and commenting on entertainment shows such as _Big Brother Naija_ and _Big Brother Mzansi_, _The Real Housewives of Lagos_, _Young Famous and African_, etc, movies and trending topics on social media.

 Insights and recommendations are provided on the following key points:

-- **Views trend analysis**: An analysis on the historical views patterns in the channel and which genres perform best
+- **Views trend analysis**: An analysis on the historical views patterns in the channel and which genres/categories perform best
-- **Best performing videos**: An anlysis on the videos that have the highest number of views
+- **Best performing videos**: An analysis on the videos that have the highest number of views
 - **Video upload trend analysis**: An analysis on how many video uploads in the different Big Brother seasons

 <sub>PowerBI dashboard can be downloaded here</sub><br/>